< Back

 Bio

 Raymond Hernandez, Cori Johnson, Willow Solis, and Zeke Wooten are Art and Business students from Booker T. Washington High School for the Performing and Visual Arts in Dallas, TX.
 These talented students are the winners of AURORA’s open call for student art projects.
-Their works—an interactive installation by Wooten and a sculpture by Hernandez, Johnson, and Solis—will be exhibited at the 2024 AURORA Biennial.
+Their works—an interactive installation by Wooten and a sculpture by Hernandez, Johnson, and Solis—were exhibited at the 2024 AURORA Biennial.